Detection and Estimation of Local Signals: Introduction.

 for $0 \leq u \leq T$, where $dW$ defines white noise residuals.

-Specific choices of the function $f$ appear to be appropriate for a number of applications, some of which are discussed below.
-The special case $f(x) = I\{x > 0\}$ is a frequently discussed ``change-point'' model, which has been applied to a variety of problems, usually with $\rho$ assumed equal to 0.
-See, for example, \cite{OlVe04}, \cite{Lund16} and references given there. \cite{FaLSi18} and \cite{Fr14} address a version of the problem that involves the possibility of multiple change-points, and a major goal is segmentation of the observations to identify their number and locations, while controlling the probability of false positive detections.
-In this paper we extend the methods of \cite{FaLSi18} to deal with more general signals and with observations that may have autoregressive dependence.
+A feature of all these models is statistical irregularity: $\xi_k$ and $t_k$ are confounded in the sense that if $\xi_k = 0$, then $t_k$ is not defined.
+Specific choices of the function $f$ appear to be appropriate for a variety of applications, some of which are discussed below.
+The special case $f(x) = I\{x > 0\}$ or $I\{0 < x < \tau\}$ is a frequently discussed ``change-point'' model, which has been applied to a variety of problems, usually with $\rho$ assumed equal to 0.
+See, for example, \cite{OlVe04}, \cite{Lund16} and references given there. \cite{FaLSi20} and \cite{Fr14} address a version of the problem that involves the possibility of multiple change-points, and a major goal is segmentation of the observations to identify their number and locations, while controlling the probability of false positive detections.
+In this paper we extend the methods of \cite{FaLSi20} to deal with more general signals and with observations that may have autoregressive dependence.
 See also \cite{BCFr16}.